tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Accounting Closing Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Odoo there is no need to make a specific year-end entry to close the reporting income accounts
+In CoquiAPPs there is no need to make a specific year-end entry to close the reporting income accounts
 .
 The result of the exercise is automatically calculated in the account type (Current Year
 Earnings) and the difference between Income - Expenses will be accumulated to calculate it.

 The reports are created in real-time, which means that the **Income Report** corresponds directly
-to the closing date of the year that you specify in Odoo.
+to the closing date of the year that you specify in CoquiAPPs.
 In addition, at any time that you
 generate the **Income Report**, the start date will correspond to the start date of the **Fiscal
 Year** and the account balances will all be 0.